 - D. Continuous Building Frontage.
-In the Downtown Sub-District buildings shall be built to the property lines on either side to create a continuous line of storefronts.
+In the Downtown District buildings shall be built to the property lines on either side to create a continuous line of storefronts except where strict adherence would impact the historical nature or designation of a structure.
 Access may be provided to the rear parking areas by an internal walkway. - E. Variances.
 The standards of this Section shall not be changed through a Class A Variance.
 The standard may be varied to address topographic or other physical constraints, in accordance with the provisions for Class B or C variances in Chapter 5.